MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 ### Step 2.2: Install Dependencies

-Install all the required packages for both the server and the client:
+Install all the required packages for the server:
 ```bash
 npm install
 ```